robisim74/qwik-speak/docs/quick-start.md

   loadTranslation$: loadTranslation$
 };
 ```
-We have added the Speak config and the implementation of the `loadTranslation$` function.
+We have added the Speak config and the implementation of the `loadTranslation$` function. `loadTranslation$` is a customizable function, with which you can load the translation files in the way you prefer.

 ## Adding Qwik Speak
 Just wrap Qwik City provider with `QwikSpeakProvider` component in `root.tsx` and pass it the configuration and the translation functions: